syncfusion-content/windowsforms-docs/WindowsForms/ComboBox/Overview.md

 ---
 layout: post
-title: Overview of Windows Forms ComboBox control | Syncfusion
+title: Overview of Windows Forms ComboBox Control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms ComboBox (SfComboBox) control and more details.
 platform: windowsforms
 control: SfComboBox